 They do not require regular pruning, except to control the growth of the plant when desired and to remove dead or dying leaves.
 To encourage even growth and prevent your plant from leaning (or leaf drop), set a reminder on your calendar to rotate your fiddle leaf fig plant 25 degrees every week.
 It’s also prudent to remove any excess dust build-up on your fiddle leaf fig’s leaves each month.

 For more, see our in-depth guide on the best positions for fiddle leaf figs to thrive in the home.

 4. Ornamental Value

-Fiddle leaf fig trees are a popular home and office decorating choice thanks to their impressive ornamental value.
+Fiddle leaf fig trees are popular home and office decorating options thanks to their impressive ornamental value.
 Whether you have a small fiddle leaf fig, a 10-foot fiddle leaf fig, a full fiddle leaf fig, or a spindly and sparse fiddle leaf fig, you are going to add some major visual impact to your home.

 No matter the size of your plant, fiddle leaf fig leaves grow large and green and have a leathery texture with delicately wavy edges.
 Place large plants on the floor in brightly lit corners and small plants on end tables everywhere.

 If you want to grow more plants in your home or give new plants away as gifts to your friends and family, fiddle leaf fig plants are fairly simple to propagate.